rcrichton/notes/Personal/AI Lap Analysis/Kanban.md

 ## In Progress

-- [ ] When session is added to a user through sharing, the chat doesn't load with the new priveledges

 ## Done

 **Complete**
+- [x] Try google maps for map
+- [x] Enhance community vibes for landing page
+- [x] Login button redirects?
+- [x] Go to app button for landing page
+- [x] When session is added to a user through sharing, the chat doesn't load with the new priveledges
 - [x] Remove email blocking
 - [x] Check login flow
 - [x] Set Gemini billing and limit